Explore Georgia Tours

 • Flexible itineraries: Combine multiple activities based on your interests and fitness

-• Weather adaptability: Backup plans for every day; we know when conditions favor each activity
+• Weather adaptability: Backup plans for every day, because we know when conditions favor each activity

-• Logistics handled: Transport, permits, guesthouse bookings — all arranged seamlessly
+• Logistics handled: Transport, permits, and guesthouse bookings arranged before you land

-• Cultural integration: Adventure combined with authentic Georgian hospitality
+• Cultural integration: Adventure combined with real Georgian hospitality

 Frequently Asked Questions

-Tandem paragliding at Gudauri is perfect for beginners — no experience needed, flights are 15-30 minutes, and the scenery is spectacular.
+Tandem paragliding at Gudauri is perfect for beginners.
+No experience is needed, flights last 15-30 minutes, and the scenery is spectacular.
 Day hikes to Gergeti Trinity Church and Gveleti Waterfall are also beginner-friendly with manageable distances and well-marked trails.

-Tandem paragliding flights at Gudauri cost $60-100 including photos and video — significantly cheaper than European Alps (typically $150-250).
+Tandem paragliding flights at Gudauri cost $60-100 including photos and video, far cheaper than the Alps where the same flight typically costs $150-250.
 Day trip packages from Tbilisi including transport, flight, and lunch run $120-180.

 Fitness requirements vary by activity.
 Tandem paragliding requires no fitness.
 Day hikes need moderate fitness for 6-10km walks.
 Multi-day treks like Mestia-Ushguli require good fitness for 15-20km daily with elevation changes.
 We can recommend activities matching your fitness level.

 Yes, the trail is marked and guesthouses are available in villages along the route.
-However, we recommend guides for first-timers — they add safety in variable conditions, cultural context, navigation assistance, and help with guesthouse arrangements.
+However, we recommend guides for first-timers.
+They add safety in variable conditions, cultural context, navigation help, and handle guesthouse arrangements.
 Guided 4-day treks cost $350-500 per person.

 Georgia is very safe for adventure tourism.
 Reputable operators use certified guides and quality equipment.
 Main risks are weather-related (mountain conditions change quickly) and altitude.
-Always use established operators, inform someone of your plans, and ensure your travel insurance covers adventure activities.
+Always use established operators, inform someone of your plans, and check that your travel insurance covers adventure activities.

 Most adventures launch from Tbilisi.
 Gudauri and Kazbegi are 2-3 hours north via the Georgian Military Highway.
 Svaneti (Mestia) is accessible by flight from Tbilisi (weather-dependent) or 8-9 hour drive.
 We arrange all transportation as part of our tour packages.

-Essential gear includes: broken-in hiking boots, layers (mountain weather changes rapidly), rain jacket, daypack, sunscreen, sunglasses, and headlamp.
-Organized tours provide activity-specific equipment (helmets, harnesses, paragliding gear).
+Essential gear includes broken-in hiking boots, layers (mountain weather changes fast), rain jacket, daypack, sunscreen, sunglasses, and a headlamp.
+Organized tours provide activity-specific equipment like helmets, paragliding kit, and rafting gear.
 For multi-day treks, check if sleeping bags are needed.

 E